On this page

 - CCV number (where available).

 Vision Australia will not retain your credit card details for single payment donations.
-When you authorise Vision Australia to process regular (such as monthly) donations, your credit card details for payment processing will be stored in a PCI-DSS Level 1 compliant vault and only tokenized details will be stored in our in-house CRM.
+When you authorise Vision Australia to process regular (such as monthly) donations, your credit card details for payment processing will be stored in a PCI-DSS Level 1 compliant vault and only tokenized details will be stored in our in-house CRM (Customer Relationship Management).

 Vision Australia will also collect and retain other information about donors in order to communicate with them and ensure a complete and accurate record of a donor’s history and engagement with Vision Australia.
 For example, we require a donor’s name, email address and postal address to provide a tax receipt or send information about the impact of a donation.
 We may also collect the following types of personal information: